 Dr. Lok-Sze Wong studies system reform policies as attempts to address systemic inequities.
 Drawing on education, sociocultural, and organization theories and mixed methods, her research unpacks how systems (re)produce inequities and how to humanely reform schools and districts as complex social systems.
 She focuses on professional learning opportunities that support teachers and administrators as they shift their practices while redesigning the very organizations in which they work.
 Dr. Wong began her career in education as an elementary school teacher in Los Angeles.
 Wong has a Ph.D. in Educational Administration and Policy from the University of Michigan.

-Tao Zhang earned his bachelor’s and master’s degrees in Kinesiology from Shanghai University of Sport, and his Ph.D. in Kinesiology from Louisiana State University in 2009.
-He has been at the University of North Texas since that time.
+Dr. Tao Zhang earned his bachelor’s and master’s degrees in Kinesiology from Shanghai University of Sport, and his Ph.D. in Kinesiology from Louisiana State University in 2009.
+He has been at the University of North Texas (UNT) since that time.